hyperledger/fabric/docs/source/build_network.rst

         # be sure to replace the $CHANNEL_NAME variable appropriately

         peer channel create -o orderer.example.com:7050 -c $CHANNEL_NAME -f ./channel-artifacts/channel.tx --tls $CORE_PEER_TLS_ENABLED --cafile /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem

+.. note:: Notice the ``-- cafile`` that we pass as part of this command.
+It is
+          the local path to the orderer's root cert, allowing us to verify the TLS handshake.

 This command returns a genesis block - ``<channel-ID.block>`` - which we will use to join the channel.
 It contains the configuration information specified in ``channel.tx``.